-There will be communities for and different ones for the AO.
+There will be communities for Wyre and different ones for the AO.
 For the AO, one community will grant them write access to certain parameters, a second one will allow them to read all the parameters.
 These SNMP communities must be unique!
 This is important for the security around the management of the modems.